-The stalls is on level 2 and the circle is on level 3, with access by lift and stairs.
+The entrance to the stalls is on level 2 and the circle is on level 3, with access by lift and stairs.

 There are bars in both stalls and circle foyers and the Olivier Café is located between these two levels.